NickArust/NickArust.github.io/research_projects/equil.md

 ## The problem in a nutshell

-The paper, *On the Number of Equilibria Balancing Newtonian Point Masses with a Central Force* :contentReference[oaicite:0]{index=0}, asked a deceptively simple question:
+The paper, *On the Number of Equilibria Balancing Newtonian Point Masses with a Central Force*, asked a deceptively simple question:

 > If you place \(n\) Newtonian point masses in the plane and add a quadratic potential (arising from a centrifugal force), how many equilibrium points can the system have?